Faith and reason can be friends

 4.3 Getting a bit more serious

 So, making sure that I kept an open mind, I began to seriously test Christianity.
-My wife and I started going to a regular old Protestant church and, maybe surprisingly, my faith knowledge grew quite quickly.
+YES, I knew I that had to include going to church!
+My wife and I started going to a regular old Protestant church and, maybe surprisingly, my faith etc grew quite quickly.
 I admit that we were very fortunate to have such a ‘cluey’ church leader at our chosen church.
 Week after week we were on the receiving end of high quality Bible-based sermons (talks) about engaging, or connecting, with God in our lives … and the benefits open to us if we did so.
-(And, I must add that this guy is also now a member of my website’s advisory team.)
+(And, I must add that this guy is now also a member of my website’s advisory team.)

 That all had a flow-on effect in my life, and my search for ‘God’s presence‘ there.
-Actually, what seemed to be genuine evidence was now ‘mounting up’ in my day-to-day life.
+Actually, what seemed to be genuine evidence did then begin to ‘mount up’ in my day-to-day life.
 I was becoming … again … ‘kind of’ confident that God was actually the ‘real deal’.
 You know, this would have taken soooo long, without that church leader of ours.
 (So yes, I found going to church is ‘not negotiable’ if we really want to believe.)

 And by now I was also finding that the Bible, in its own right, seemed to have ‘evidence’ within it.
 I put in some serious reading here, I can assure you!
 For example it held interconnected ‘big picture’ stuff … and I mean right through it … that really made sense.
 BUT remember we have to know how to ‘decipher’ it!
 Please see the article, “Our amazing Bible“.
 The article has been written by another expert member of the website’s advisory team.